akutschi/JaNNI/README.md

 `RunMNIST` inherits from the abstract base class `RunCreator` in `run_creator.h/.cpp`.
 The constructor calls the constructor from the class `RunCreator` and hands over the parameters.

-In class `RunMNIST` three functions have to be defined.
-These three 'steps' are the learning process.
+In class `RunMNIST` five functions have to be defined.
+These functions define the learning and testing process.
 The functions are using the functions defined in the files which contains

 - `activation_function.h/.cpp`
 - `loss_function.h/.cpp`